The primary calling of the pastor is to equip God’s people to do the work of ministry (Ephesians 4:11-12).

 But when we go through this simple (but not easy) five-step process, some important things happen.

-- By prayerfully and thoughtfully asking people, we increase the likelihood of matching them with the right position for them and the church.
+First, by prayerfully and thoughtfully asking people, we increase the likelihood of matching them with the right position.

 Start today.
 Or years from now you’ll be wishing you had.

-Intentional mentoring is a great way to expand your church’s capacity for effective ministry and fulfill our mandate to make disciples and equip God’s people.
+Intentional mentoring is a great way to expand your church’s capacity for effective ministry and fulfill our mandate to make disciples and equip the saints.